Subway Interview Questions

 1. What can you tell us about Subway?

-• As of 2023, the SUBWAY brand is the world’s largest submarine sandwich chain with more than 37,000 locations around the world.
+• As of 2023, the SUBWAY brand is the world’s largest submarine sandwich chain, with more than 37,000 locations worldwide.

 • In addition to sandwiches, they sell breakfast, salads, and sides.